-Generally, they play a principal role in controlling hemorrhages.
+They are extremely important for blood clotting and controlling hemorrhages.
 Because of this, their presence in the blood is vital for everyone.

 2. Citrus fruits

-This is because they contain vitamin C, an essential nutrient that increases the platelet count in your blood.
+Citrus fruits, when eaten in moderation, may help keep your blood healthy.
+This is because they contain vitamin C, an essential nutrient that may increase the platelet count in your blood.

-3. Indian Gooseberry
+3. Indian gooseberry

 4. Aloe vera juice

 Aloe vera contains calcium, magnesium, phosphorus, potassium, zinc, sodium, copper, vitamin C, vitamin E, and complex B vitamins, among others.

 A very popular health drink right now is aloe very juice.
 Many people believe it could help with cardiovascular health and help with platelet count.

 Spinach is part of a category of vegetables that may benefit the body in many ways.
 This leafy green stands out for its high protein and vitamin K content.
 These play an important role in the formation of platelets that reduce your risk of hemorrhage in the case of injury.